 - Our own chef-made Forcemeat

-- Home-made Beef Wellingtons
+- Home-made Beef Wellingtons in three sizes

 - Higginsons Christmas Boxes - we sell three sizes which each contain all your Christmas meats and trimmings, prices start at £50 for the Junior Box (feeds 5-7)

 We are sorry to say that this year, we are unable to offer mail order delivery for Christmas this year.
 We will be operating a click and collect service during the christmas period (from Monday 21st Dec to Christmas Eve).
 We also have collection slots available for New Year.

 When buying your Christmas supplies, dont forget your: